samuel100/Ignite_FineTuning_workshop/lab/workshop-instructions/Lab7_Consumption_in_app/readme.md

    ```

-## Option2.Using the .NET application
+## Option 2.Using the .NET application

+This application requires .NET to be installed on the A100 compute node

 ### Install .NET 8.